llBIKSll/panconvert/labguide.md

 Sign into you Oracle Cloud
 ![](./media/image5.png)
 <https://cloud.oracle.com/en_US/sign-in>
+1\.
+Install JDK 8u161 from:
 Type you Cloud Account Name and press My Services

+2\.
+Install JDK 8u161 from:
 Type your use name and password then press Sign In

 ![](./media/image6.png)

-Go to Users, top right corner
+3\.Go to Users, top right corner

 ![](./media/image7.png)

-In User Management, find you self
+4\.In User Management, find you self

 ![](./media/image8.png)

-Go to Role
+5\.Go to Role

 ![](./media/image9.png)

-Scroll down the list and checkwhat role you have.

-If you do not have the need role.
+Scroll down the list and checkwhat role you have.If you do not have the need role.
 You need to talk to your Cloud Service Administator.

 **SQL Developer**